Copyright? Really? She wants to talk about COPYRIGHT!?

 You can use the same response as above, but also, our federal law states that a creator doesn’t need to post a copyright notice.
 Therefore, unless an image is from a “public domain” website, you shouldn’t use it!

-3. I changed the image so that it is almost unrecognizable, is that ok?
+3. I changed the image to almost unrecognizable, is that ok?

 4. When I use images, I never use them to make money, so what’s the big deal?

 Making money isn’t the only factor to be considered when using images found on the internet.
 You should also consider the impact your use will have on the creator’s pride.
 Let’s go back to our department store example.
 Let’s say that you take a shirt, just wear it around a little and then return it as if it was never gone.
 You never sold it to anyone, or altered it in any way, you just borrowed it.
 Would that work for the department store?
 Nope!
 The same can be said for images found on the internet.